learningequality/ka-lite/INSTALL.md

 * [Apache server](http://httpd.apache.org/) 2.0 or greater (1.3 may also work, but is not tested)
 * The [mod_wsgi](http://code.google.com/p/modwsgi/) module for Apache

+To get the recommended virtual host settings, run `python manage.py apacheconfig` and copy the output into your Apache config.

 ### Linux

 Most versions of Linux should have Apache available for installation through their package management systems.
-In Ubuntu/Debian, you should be able to install Apache via:
+In Ubuntu/Debian, you should be able to install Apache and mod_esgi via:

-`sudo apt-get install apache2`

-In Ubuntu/Debian, you should be able to install mod_wsgi via:

-`sudo apt-get libapache2-mod-wsgi`
+`sudo apt-get install apache2 libapache2-mod-wsgi`

 Otherwise, view instructions and installation packages [for other Linux distributions](http://code.google.com/p/modwsgi/wiki/InstallationOnLinux).